iExecBlockchainComputing/deploy-workerpool/README.md

 - First, put some RLC to the core's and worker's wallets using you favorite tool (metamask/iexec cli/...).
 Obviously, you need some RLC on another wallet for this.

-Example using the iexec CLI :
+Example using the iexec CLI:

 <pre>
     iexec wallet send-RLC "10" --to ${DEST_WALLET_ADDRESS} --wallet-file ${YOUR_OTHER_WALLET_WITH_RLC_FILE} --keystoredir ${DIRECTORY_OF_YOUR_OTHER_WALLET_WITH_RLC}